busycaesar/Introductory_AWS_Cloud_Project/README.md

 ## List of APIs

-### Note: All the requests should have the authorization token in the Header.
+**Note**: All the requests should have the authorization token in the Header.

 ### GET
 1. `/v1/fragments`: Get an array of fragments stored by the user.